django/asgiref/docs/extensions.rst

         },
     }

-An ASGI framework interested in sending trailing headers to the client, must include the ``Trailer`` header in the ``http.response.start``.
+An ASGI framework interested in sending trailing headers to the client, must set the field ``trailers`` in *Response Start* as ``True``.
 That will allow the ASGI server to know that after the last ``http.response.body`` message (``more_body`` being ``False``), the ASGI framework will send a ``http.response.trailers`` message.

+The ASGI framework is in charge of sending the ``Trailers`` headers to let the client know which trailing headers the server will send.
+The ASGI server is not responsible for validating the ``Trailers`` headers provided.

 Keys: